delphix/linux-pkg/README.md

 image will need to be picked accordingly.
 We are currently using `bootstrap-18-04`, but this will not be the case anymore once we switch to a newer Ubuntu distribution.

-Regarding auto-update of third-party packages, we'll most likely want to enable support for other branches than master, especially _stage_ ones.
-This way we'd be able to automatically pull in security updates for our third-party packages that track Ubuntu source packages.

-This means that we will also need integration with our Ubuntu package mirrors.
-The auto-update process will need to track the proper archive when fetching source packages.

 ## Contributing